angrySloth357/601openCV/README.md

 ## Exercise 1

-Each cvMat consists of planes (2D matrix) of pixel values difference colorSpaces like BGR, YCbCr, HSV, etc. Pixel values correspods to brighness where 0 pixel value is the darkest [black] and 255 pixel value is the lightest [white].
+Each cvMat consists of planes (2D matrix) of pixel values of different colorSpaces like BGR, YCbCr, HSV, etc. Pixel values correspods to brighness where 0 pixel value is the darkest [black] and 255 pixel value is the lightest [white].

 ## Exercise 2

 ### Part 1

 **./colorimg imageSource**: Output shows that each colorspace output: Red, Blue, Green, etc. is only a grayscale pixel value and have to be combined together if you need actual colors.

 **python ColorImage.py Test_images/baboon.jpg**